The best digital magazine maker - 10+ tools compared cover

 Paperturn is a magazine software platform that turns your PDFs into engaging online flipbooks with a realistic page-turning effect.
 Whether you’re working with magazines, brochures, catalogs, or eBooks, Paperturn helps you make your content more interactive and accessible.

 You can upload a PDF file or download and use a demo PDF they provide.
-Once the PDF is uploaded, you can start editing its design, add links and videos, or determine how your digital magazine will look when embedded in a website.
-This digital magazine software is more limited in customization than others from this list, but it does have basic interactivity features.
+Once the PDF is uploaded, you can start editing its design, add links and videos, or determine how your digital magazine will look when embedded on a website.
+This digital magazine software is more limited in customization than others on this list, but it does have basic interactivity features.

 Envato offers a different advantage—a massive library of stock photos, videos and music to streamline the creative process.
 Instead of starting from scratch, users can customise professional layouts to match their branding and avoid copyright issues, saving time while maintaining high-quality design standards.